atlasacademy/fgo-docs/README.md

     * random roll = 761
     * num2 = 761 + 175 = 936
     * 936 < 1000 -> buff procs

+### How enemy's Critical Miss is determined

+The critical miss sign appears if the enemy has a crit chance down debuff and would have crit without the debuff assuming the rng roll is the same.

 ### How the special summoning effects work